 Be attuned to how that data is presented so you can prevent yourself from being misled by a bad visual.
 Take, for example, color scheme: this can have a big impact on how the data presented is perceived.
 Often cosmetic choices can lend more credibility to the data than it deserves.

 If for example, you highlighted an area on a map in red, it would scream out to you, when actually this would be a completely subjective choice made by the person who created that visual.

-The colour would trigger mechanisms which humans are primed to react to.
-You should always be aware about the quality of the data that has gone into a visual.
+The color would trigger mechanisms that humans are primed to react to.
+You should always be aware of the quality of the data that has gone into a visual.